 Two genera in the Pinaceae, Pseudotsuga and Picea, contain larger trees.
-For stem volume and diameter, the largest pine species is Pinus lambertiana, while the tallest is P. ponderosa subsp. benthamiana.
-The second- and third-largest pine species is either P. ponderosa subsp. benthamiana or P. jeffreyi; both species have held the title in the past, but the largest measured trees later died, and it is not certain which species now hosts a larger tree (Van Pelt 2001, and pers. comm. with Van Pelt at various later times).
-All three of these pines reach their greatest size in the mixed conifer forest of the Sierra Nevada mountains of California, though the tallest is in the Siskiyou Mountains of SW Oregon.
-Other species known to attain diameters of greater than 2 meters and proportionate heights include P. brutia, P. canariensis (largest pine in the old world), and P. radiata.
+For stem volume and diameter, the largest and second-tallest pine species is sugar pine, Pinus lambertiana.
+The tallest and second-largest pine species is P. ponderosa (subsp. benthamiana), and the third-largest species is P. jeffreyi.
+All three of these pines reach their greatest size in the mixed conifer forest of the Sierra Nevada mountains of California and the Siskiyou Mountains of SW Oregon.
+Other species known to attain diameters of greater than 2 meters and proportionate heights include P. brutia, P. canariensis (largest pine in the Old World), and P. radiata.

 Conversely, the world's smallest pine is P. contorta subsp. contorta var. bolanderi, which grows on extremely nutrient-poor soils and has been known to bear cones when only 20 cm tall.
 Other pines small enough to not qualify as trees include P. culminicola, P. pumila, and P. mugo.
 A wide variety of other species may also be less than a meter tall when found growing at the alpine timberline.